 Although Queenstown isn’t home to lots of huge name-brand stores, there are still a few including Just Jeans, Louis Vuitton, Sunglass Hut, UGG, Ice Breaker, and Katmandu.

-What I love most though are the cute boutique stores such as SLOW, STORM Women’s clothing, and Wild South Adventure Clothing.
+What I love most though are the cute boutique stores such as SLOW, STORM Women’s Clothing, and Wild South Adventure Clothing.
 All of these stores can be found around Queenstown town center but there’s lots more to see.
 My recommendation is to take a wander around.

 You’ll also find plenty of souvenir stores scattered around Queenstown, so you can grab something to always remember your trip with!